geekswagg/univention-corporate-server/doc/changelog/index.rst

 LDAP directory browser
 ======================

-* The UDM Grid widget now correctly encodes its content, effectively removing an XSS attack vector (:uv:bug:`49001`).
+* The |UDM| Grid widget now correctly encodes its content, effectively removing an XSS attack vector (:uv:bug:`49001`).

-* First incremental release for new experimental feature delegative administration (:uv:bug:`58113`).
+* First incremental release for new experimental feature delegate administration (:uv:bug:`58113`).

-* In the experimental feature "delegative administation" one can now define writable attributes for UDM objects (:uv:bug:`58201`).
+* In the experimental feature "delegate administration" one can now define writable attributes for |UDM| objects (:uv:bug:`58201`).

-* The performance of receiving object representations in UDM REST API and the UMC module has been improved (:uv:bug:`58278`).
+* The performance of receiving object representations in |UDM| REST API and the
+  |UMC| module has been improved (:uv:bug:`58278`).

 .. _changelog-lib: